Burbinox/developer-bible/AI_and_ML/README.md

 ## Decision Tree <a name="decision_tree"></a>
 Supervised algorithm (data has a target value) used for classification (assigning to a group/category) or regression (predicting a numerical value).
 It is easy to interpret thanks to its visual tree structure but prone to overfitting.

+## K-fold cross-validation <a name="k-fold_cross_validation"></a>
+This technique divides the data into K folds and, in each iteration, uses one fold as the test set and the remaining K−1 folds as the training set.
+This process is repeated K times, so that each fold is used as the test set exactly once.

 ## K-means clustering <a name="k-means_clustering"></a>
 K-means is a popular unsupervised algorithm used for clustering data.
 Its goal is to partition a dataset into K clusters, where each data point is assigned to the nearest cluster centroid (center).